jkulhanek/tetra-nerf/README.md

 ## Introduction
 First, install **Tetra-NeRF**.
 The instructions are given in the [installation](#installation) section.
 If you want to reproduce the results from the paper, please follow the [reproducing results section](#reproducing-results) which will instruct you on how to download the data and run the training.
-We also publish the trained checkpoints and the generated images.
+We also publish the generated images.

 If you want to use **Tetra-NeRF** with your own collected data, please follow the [using custom data section](#using-custom-data).